Skip to content

 FieldRequiredTypeDescriptionExample

-prettyTrueBOOLEANIf true, formats the JSON with indentation for readability; if false, outputs compact JSON.true
+prettyTrueBOOLEANIf true, formats the JSON with indentation for readability.
+If false, outputs a compact JSON string without extra spaces.True

 Outputs